Software Asset Management Best Practices

 Compliance and Audit Support

-One of the key benefits of a SAM program is to determine the level of compliance with a firm's software license agreements (SLA), to make any necessary adjustments and to maintain full compliance going forward.
-Compliance is simply using the same number of software titles that were paid for and using them in accordance with the terms of the SLA.
+One of the key benefits of a SAM program is determining a company’s level of compliance with its software license agreements.
+This gives the company the ability to make any necessary adjustments and to maintain full compliance at all times.
+Compliance is simply using the same number of software titles as were paid for and using them in accordance with the terms of the software license agreement.
 A good SAM tool will:

 • Compare the number of discovered software titles